 Weight Watchers At Work

 The next 18-week Weight Watchers at Work Meeting Series begins soon.
-Please see the location list below for the start date of the next series.
+Please see the location list below Open House in your area.
 AlaskaCare members who meet the participation requirements are eligible to participate in the 18-week series at no cost.
 Meeting locations will remain open throughout the course of the series even if attendance drops.

 When your Weight Watchers at Work meeting series wraps up, ensure your continued eligibility under the program by completing the following requirement: